Multimodal Trajectory Representation Learning for Travel Time Estimation: Introduction

 \section{Introduction}

 With the rapid development of connected vehicle technologies, vast amounts of trajectory-based sensor data are continuously generated and shared on the Web.
-Within this context, travel time estimation (TTE)~\cite{han2023ieta} has emerged as a core task in traffic flow analysis.
-By transforming heterogeneous trajectory data into a unified indicator, TTE provides essential input for downstream decision-making processes such as route planning, traffic guidance, and system-wide control.
-TTE focuses on predicting the time required to traverse a specific route from an origin to a destination, while accounting for dynamic factors such as traffic conditions, road characteristics, and environmental influences~\cite{liu2023uncertainty}.
-Accurate predictions enable more efficient route planning, congestion mitigation, and resource management in urban transportation systems.
+Within this context, travel time estimation (TTE)~\cite{han2023ieta} has emerged as a core task in traffic flow analysis~\cite{zhang2017deep, zheng2015trajectory,liu2024traffic,han2024deep}.
+By transforming heterogeneous trajectory data into a unified indicator, TTE provides essential input for downstream decision-making processes such as route planning, traffic guidance, and can also support signal control~\cite{han2023mitigating}.
+TTE focuses on predicting the time required to traverse a specific route from an origin to a destination, while accounting for dynamic factors such as traffic conditions~\cite{shen2021attention}, road characteristics, and environmental influences~\cite{liu2023uncertainty}.
+Accurate estimation enables more efficient route planning~\cite{chen2025sustainability}, congestion mitigation~\cite{han2020congestion}, and signal control~\cite{han2023mitigating} in urban transportation systems.
 Core aspects of TTE include its dependence on real-time data, integration of multimodal traffic information, and adaptability to rapidly changing traffic patterns.
 The main challenge, however, lies in effectively modeling the inherent complexity of multimodal spatiotemporal traffic systems.
 This underscores the need for advanced approaches to improve the precision and robustness of TTE.